CMEB-Lab/CMEB-Training/Introductory-Analyses/README.md

 ### RNA Sequencing Analysis

-This section we will provide a simple [introduction to RNA Seq analysis.](Introductory-Analyses/introductory-rna-seq-tutorial)
+This section we will provide a simple [introduction to RNA Seq analysis].